bigman73/minimal-ts/README.md

 # a-minimal-ts

-A demo package with minimal Typescript functionality
+A demo package with minimal Typescript functionality.
+This package can be used a skeleton or template for quickly building new TypeScript packages without wasting time on setup of boilerplate configurations and support tools.

 Provides the following functionality: